-Emulating an intention-to-treat effect is rarely possible in observational analyses of existing data because the actual assignment to a treatment strategy is unknown or it may have never happened individuals just started to received treatment without a long-term plan.
+Emulating an intention-to-treat effect is rarely possible in observational analyses of existing data because the actual assignment to a treatment strategy is unknown.
 In our example, the closest observational analog of the intention-to-treat effect is a comparison of initiation of the different treatment strategies.
-A comparison of initiators parallels the shortly after baseline.
+A comparison of initiators parallels the intention-to-treat analysis in target trials in which assignment and initiation of the treatment strategies always occur together at baseline, regardless of whether individuals continue on the strategies after baseline.
+We can define this observational analog of the intention-to-treat effect by a contrast of the outcome distribution under the hypothetical interventions

-See Hernán and Robins (2017) for more details about the estimation of per-protocol effects in randomized trials.
 If we had data on prescription (rather than dispensing) of antiretroviral therapy, a comparison of groups according to whether they did or did not receive a prescription of therapy at baseline would be somewhat more analogous to the intention-to-treat analysis in the target trial.